Payroll taxes are taxes paid on wages or salaries that employees earn. Payroll taxes are paid by both employers and employees.

 You and your employees contribute to it at a rate of 1.45 percent of their gross wages.
 People who make over $200,000 also contribute an additional 0.9 percent after they hit that limit.

 The Federal Unemployment Tax Act, or FUTA for short, is there to provide a buffer for people who have recently lost their jobs.
 Employers have to pay 6 percent toward FUTA, and companies who pay their state unemployment taxes on time can receive a credit up to 5.4 percent towards their FUTA tax rate.
 After all is said and done, the FUTA tax rate equals 0.6 percent of all taxable wages — up to the first $7,000 earned for each employee.
-You can expect it to be in the ballpark of $42 per worker, per year.
-However, employers in certain states may not receive the full 5.4 percent credit towards their FUTA tax, due to the FUTA credit reduction which is determined each year.
 Current states subject to a FUTA credit reduction can be found at the US Department of Labor.

 Just like FUTA, state unemployment insurance (SUI) taxes are paid by employers as a safety net for people who are looking for a new gig.
 Nearly every state has a different tax rate, which is usually determined by the type of business you have and your history with unemployment claims.
 Head over to the US Department of Labor’s state law website to learn more about your particular rate.
 If are you are based in Alaska, New Jersey, or Pennsylvania, you also withhold an employee contribution of SUI taxes.

 - Any local taxes